MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ---
-title: Cost optimization in an IoT workload
+title: Cost optimization in your IoT workload
-description: See guidance and recommendations that apply to the cost optimization pillar in an IoT workload.
+description: See guidance and recommendations that apply to the cost optimization pillar in a well-architected IoT workload.
-author: dominicbetts
+author: asergaz
-ms.author: dobett
+ms.author: sergaz
-ms.date: 09/13/2022
+ms.date: 12/14/2022
-ms.topic: conceptual
+ms.topic: overview
 ms.service: architecture-center
 ms.subservice: well-architected
 ms.custom:
+  - engagement-fy23
+products:
+  - azure-iot
+categories:
-  - e2e-iot
+  - iot
 ---

 # Cost optimization in your IoT workload